Table of contents

 In plain English?
 This means you’ll trigger a capital gain for investments that have gone up in value.
 Although there are no estate taxes in Canada, the tax treatment of capital property means your heirs won’t receive your entire estate tax-free.

-Most capital gains are in the form or either a non-registered investment portfolio or rental properties50% of the capital gains are added to your income and taxed at your marginal tax rate.
+Most capital gains are in the form or either a non-registered investment portfolio or rental properties50% of the first $250,000 of capital gains are added to your income and taxed at your marginal tax rate.
+For capital gains above $250,000, the inclusion rate increases to 66.67%.

 But that’s not all.
 You also have to include your RRSP or RRIF in your income.